 Seeking to further explore and shed light on these questions, this workshop will focus on the approach(es) adopted by international and regional courts and tribunals in dealing with issues of domestic law, or certain aspects of it.

 Please note that participation in the workshop is by invitation only.
 Professor Hélène Ruiz Fabri's keynote lecture will be accessible to the general public as a standalone event.

 - Panel 1: Domestic Law between Law and Fact

 - Panel 2: Relationships between Domestic and International Law

 - Keynote lecture by Professor Hélène Ruiz Fabri

 - Panel 3: Forms of Engagement with Domestic Law

 - Presentation of ERC research on private-public arbitrations and transnational law

 - Concluding Remarks

-This event has received funding from the European Research Council.
+This event is funded by the European Research Council.